 to download the latest version and learn more about it.

 Everything is going digital.
 I know, a profound statement, but the consequences of “digital” are a future riddled with software bugs, failures, and EMP induced outages (the EPT EMP to be exact).
 We rely on technology to get us through our days and we will be faced with crashes when we need technology the most.

 “Clearblue” has released a digital version of their pregnancy tester.
-My girlfriend, completely fictional to make a point, and I were discussing the ramifications of a digital pregnancy test.
+My girlfriend, completely fictional to make a point, and I was discussing the ramifications of a digital pregnancy test.
 One day the test will be dependent on an Operating System to drive the user interface.
 It might even have Windows on it.

-In your critical moment, of whether you will be with child or have more time to yourself – unshackled by a disappointing version of yourself, the pregnancy tester will crash giving you an ambiguous result.
+In your critical moment, of whether you will be with a child or have more time to yourself – unshackled by a disappointing version of yourself, the pregnancy tester will crash giving you an ambiguous result.

 Take a glimpse of the future.
 You have been warned.